jocpae/VesselGraph/README.md

 and OGB formats.
 In the following section, we describe how our graphs have been built.
 You are invited to skip this section if you prefer working with our preprocessed graphs.

 ## Dataset Description

+This is the description about how we prepared the dataset.
+The parameters are described as used in the paper
 #### 1. Generate Raw Graph fron Segmentation using Voreen
 Use [Voreen Graph Generation Tool](https://github.com/jqmcginnis/voreen) to make the `node_list` and `edge_list` from a segmentation volume.